“Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse.”

-“For children, especially around exciting holidays, the two biggest culprits to consider are active minds and restless bodies,” said Jameel Clark, M.D., pediatrician with Norton Children’s Medical Associates – Dixie.
+“For children, especially around exciting holidays, the two biggest culprits to consider are active minds and restless bodies,” said Jameel Clark, M.D., pediatrician with Norton Children’s Medical Group – Dixie.

 Dr. Clark offers five tips for helping children who are just too active and restless to fall asleep:

 - Stick to the normal routine.
 Nightly routines are important for proper sleep hygiene — and never are they more important than a big day like Christmas.
 Children who keep a nightly routine expect the usual reading time, music, cuddling or other ways to get them into a relaxed state of mind.
 Even if you are traveling for the holidays, it’s critical to find ways to keep that routine.